 Flip Your Classroom Day: A Global Initiative

 Thanks to Mark Wilson for the "flipped day" idea!
-Read the history of 9.6 here.
+Read the history here.